 In both cases, changes in the IK’s operating environment had a significant impact on its appeal.

 With each shift, the leadership sought to expand the insurgency’s support base – first from Chechnya to the broader region, then to Russia’s Muslims, and then to the global jihadist community – because its original support base was no longer sufficient.
-Ideological change was heavily influenced by practical considerations.
+The ideological change was heavily influenced by practical considerations.

 The final reason for the IK’s demise was that, by 2011, it had lost many of its indigenous ideological leaders.
 Existing research shows that leadership decapitation can produce mixed results, a conclusion supported by evidence from the North Caucasus: whereas violence declined sharply with the loss of some leaders, it increased significantly with the loss of others.